 - 2. To configure a digital output: - a.
 In the Digital Outputs area, enter a name for the digital output in the Name field. - b.
 Select the appropriate state from the Circuit State drop-down list. - c.
-Check the IRCF to Out box to allow the camera's IR Cut Filter to control the external output.

-This feature is typically used when the camera is connected to an external IR illuminator.
-Once enabled, the IR illuminator is turned on when the camera's IR Cut Filter is in monochrome mode. - d.
 In the Duration field, enter how long the digital output is active for when triggered.
-You can enter any number between 100 and 86,400,000 milliseconds. - e.
-Click Trigger to manually trigger the digital output from the web interface. - f.
+You can enter any number between 100 and 86,400,000 milliseconds. - d.
+Click Trigger to manually trigger the digital output from the web interface. - e.
 Click Apply to save your changes.